 In this article you will learn everything you need to know about electricity saving devices.
 Learn more about what energy electricity saving devices are, what makes them different, the advantages of using them and whether they are right for you and your home.
 For questions concerning energy-efficient appliances and other home appliances, contact Lee’s Summit Appliance Repair.

 Put simply energy efficiency is using less energy to provide the same function.
 For example, replacing a traditional light bulb with a lower energy LED bulb that produces the same illumination or insulating your roof so you need to turn the heating on less often.

 Energy efficiency is related to but different from energy conservation which requires making use of less energy by requiring a different result.
 Eg choosing to walk when you might normally have used the car or only putting on the washing machine when you have a full load.

-Energy conserving appliances are engineered to offer equivalent outcomes in a more efficient way allowing you to save money.
+Energy conserving residential and commercial appliance models are engineered to offer equivalent outcomes in a more efficient way allowing you to save money.
 Less electricity usage result in lower energy bills and fewer environmental impacts.